cjohansson/emacs-ssh-deploy/README.md

 * `ssh-deploy-remote-sql-user` Default user when connecting to remote SQL database *(string)*
 * `ssh-deploy-remote-shell-executable` Default remote shell executable when launching shell on remote host *(string)*
 * `ssh-deploy-verbose` Show messages in message buffer when starting and ending actions, default t *(boolean)*
-* `ssh-deploy-script' - Our custom lambda function that will be called using (funcall) when running deploy script
+* `ssh-deploy-script` - Your custom lambda function that will be called using (funcall) when running deploy script handler

 ## Deployment configuration examples